navgurukul/galileo/README.md

+`I have never met a man so ignorant that I couldn't learn something from him. ~ Galileo`

 # galileo
-Made using hapi.js, the repository use mysql database.
+Made using hapi.js, the repository uses mysql database.

 ## How to Run?

 **Installation**

+* *npm install -g gulp@3.9.0*
+* *npm install -g typescript*
 * *npm install -g typings* (required for setup)
 * *npm install yarn* (required for installing dev-dependencies)
 * *yarn install* (install dependencies and dev-dependencies from package.json)